CrazyChloe03/APPhy/Unit 2/Explanation.md

 Okay.
 Okay.
 You don't have to.
 I think they know.
 They know it based on this high school.

 Explanation.
 Okay.

+# MCQ Question 9

 Number 9, I think number 1, this is where you started to forget that the potential is scalar.
 Potential is scalar.
 So you calculate a certain value at certain point.

 You calculate a certain value at this point from the other charge.
 You just add it.
 There is no direction in in electric potential.
 Right?
 So let me erase it.